aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-the minimum display row index(zero based) of the web sheet.
+Gets the minimum display row index(zero based) of the web sheet.
 The control uses the smaller value of MinRow and sheet data's min row.

 ```
 // Creates a 4x4 "display window".